Everything You Need To Know About Naxos Island, Greece

 The weather is often mild and pleasant during the summer, which spans from mid-May to the end of September.

-These fantastic weather conditions allow visitors to explore the hidden gems the island treasures, including the highest peak, Mount Zas, the picturesque mountain villages, the beaches, the archaeological sites, and other Naxos sights.
+These fantastic weather conditions allow you to explore the hidden gems the island treasures, including the highest peak, Mount Zas, the picturesque mountain villages, the beaches, the archaeological sites, and other Naxos sights.

 The island has a striving economy based on land products.
 When visiting Naxos, don’t miss tasting some of Greece’s most delicious cheese varieties, great meat, and marvelous potatoes.
 In fact, Naxos’ potato crops are among the most valuable sources of income and powerful engines of the local economy… and they are delicious, too!